 The information on a metal caseback will be flawlessly machine etched and accompanied by a deep, clear, engraved Tag Heuer logo and/or piece of artwork corresponding to the nature of the watch.
 Whereas on a crystal caseback, the watch information will be engraved on the rim around the sides of the crystal.
 A replica watch will not be able to copy this precision engraving accurately.
 Therefore, the writing will not be crisp and clear to read.
 Many replicas also often use the incorrect information to engrave onto the watch, such as different model codes that do not correspond to the actual watch.

 Bezel Like the rest of the watch, a replica’s bezel will be made of cheap materials that simply do not function to the same ability as a genuine piece.
 A replica bezel will often be too thick, too thin or very off centre.
 A genuine TAG bezel will have a snug fit and be perfectly centred and aligned.

 If your TAG has a rotating bezel, it should rotate smoothly and be accompanied by the correct number of clicks throughout each rotation.

 All Tag Heuer watches should originally come with a Tag Heuer branded box, an instruction manual that matches the type of movement in the watch and an international warranty card.

 The newer Tag Heuer watches come with a plastic warranty card that has a unique code printed on the back that correlates to the original watch.
 This code can be typed into Tag Heuer's online warranty checker (tag.hr/warranty) to see the details of the watch.
-The serial and model code on the back of the watch should match up with what the online warranty checker displays.
+For a more comprehensive guide on how to use this database please check out our step-by-step video here.
 The older Tag Heuer watches come with a paper-based warranty card that instead holds the official stamp of an authorised dealer.
-The rest of the watch's details is usually handwritten on the card.
+The rest of the watch's details are usually handwritten on the card.
 These can sometimes be checked on the Tag Heuer database.